 Fewer Technology Stacks

-For developers, the complexity of developing multiple apps comes from the need to replicate the same user experience with two or more technology stacks.
+For react developers, the complexity of developing multiple apps comes from the need to replicate the same user experience with two or more technology stacks.

 A hybrid mobile app development solution lets them specialize in a single technology stack like .NET.